Resource Conservation (Energy) Program

 In 2019, the City of Carpinteria received the Platinum Level Beacon Spotlight Award in Agency Energy Savings from the Institute for Local Government for attaining 36-percent energy savings.
 To learn more about the Beacon Spotlight Award and the Institute for Local Government, click here.

 Community Choice Energy (CCE), also referred to as Community Choice Aggregation, enables local governments to leverage the purchasing power of their residents, businesses, and governmental entities to purchase or generate power for their communities.
 By allowing local governments to pool the electricity demand of their communities, CCE’s can offer power with higher renewable content and lower greenhouse gas emissions while also offering more choices at competitive prices to traditional utilities.

-In December 2019, the City of Carpinteria formally joined Central Coast Community Energy (formerly Monterey Bay Community Power), a not-for-profit agency established by local communities to source carbon-free electricity.
-Community enrollment will begin in October 2021.
-To learn more about Community Choice Energy, click here.
+In December 2019, the City of Carpinteria formally joined Central Coast Community Energy (CCCE), a not-for-profit agency established by local communities to source carbon-free electricity.
+Community enrollment began in October of 2021, with all customers enrolled by the winter of 2022.

 Strategic Energy Plan

 Due to its location at the end of the distribution lines for Southern California Edison (SCE), the City of Carpinteria and surrounding communities have experienced grid reliability and resiliency challenges.
 To bolster the dependability of the local electrical grid and meet local clean energy and economic development goals, the City worked with the County of Santa Barbara and City of Goleta to develop a regional strategic energy plan.
 The City of Santa Barbara created a similar strategic energy plan, and the south coast agencies held regional workshops to develop comprehensive plans to address the region’s energy needs.

 The City Council formally adopted the City of Carpinteria Strategic Energy Plan (SEP) in July 2019.